by-student-2017/dft/README.md

 - The equilibrium point is obtained from the intersection of the ground potentials during adsorption and desorption.

+##  NLDFT (FMT) beta version 0.9.3 (July/20/2021)
+	sudo apt update
+	sudo apt -y g++
+	cd NLDFT_FMT_Slit_v0.9.3
+	gedit temp_parameters.txt
+	chmod +x run.sh
+	./run.sh
+- With only two weeks to work on it, there's still a lot of room to optimize and improve the code, but we hope that building on this achievement will improve the research environment for many people.

 ##  NLDFT (SDA) beta version 0.9.2 (OpenMPI parallel calculation) (July/10/2021)
 	sudo apt update
 	sudo apt -y openmpi-bin